htc-ccis1301/fall-2017/_readings/intro-template-html.md

 - What is the purpose of the `<!DOCTYPE html>` tag?
 - What is the difference between an opening tag and a closing tag?
 - What are the two required child elements of the `html` element?
 What is each used for?
 - What is an attribute?
-Give an example of a tag that requires and attribute.
+Give an example of a tag that requires an attribute.
 - What is the purpose of the `<title>` element?
 Can it be seen when viewing a page in the browser?
 - What is a charset?
 How do you tell the browser which charset it should use?